Why Your Nervous System Feels So Switched On

 You need more moments where your body feels safe enough to soften.

-In a realistic way.
+In a real-life, still-have-dinner-to-make kind of way.

 The small things matter more than people think:

-• Taking slower breaths before reacting
+• taking slower breaths before reacting

-• Going outside for 2 minutes
+• going outside for two minutes

-• Unclenching your jaw on purpose
+• unclenching your jaw on purpose

-• Dropping your shoulders away from your ears
+• dropping your shoulders away from your ears

-Because your nervous system responds to physical cues constantly.
+Your nervous system responds to physical cues constantly.

 Breathing.